amiecostello22/School_District_Analysis/README.md

-# School District Analysis
+# School District Analysis of Public and Charter Schools

-## of Public and Charter Schools
+I started my analysis by importing and inspecting the data into Jupyter Notebook.
+I then checked the data for missing values, as well as duplicate rows, and removed them.
+I summarized the data and found the average scores for each grade.